Mipt-OpenChannelSSD-Lab/Experiment/README.md

 ```

 2) Install KVM https://losst.ru/ustanovka-kvm-ubuntu-16-04#Установка_KVM_в_Ubuntu_2004

 Do everything described in section "УСТАНОВКА KVM В UBUNTU 20.04".
 If you have another linux dictributive, search for a manual yourself)

 3) Install QEMU itself

-If you encounter error while configuring QEMU, add --disable-werror to bypass it (I've added) or try to fix, if you want
+If you encounter error while configuring QEMU, add --disable-werror to bypass it (I've added) or try to fix, if you want.
 To avoid problems, I've installed everything with root priviledges

 ```
 git clone --recurse-submodules https://github.com/OpenChannelSSD/qemu-nvme.git cd qemu-nvme